Robust topological invariants of timelike circular orbits for spinning test particles in black hole spacetimes: Mathisson-Papapetrou-Dixon equations and topological approach for circular orbits

 Let $B=r^2-fs^2$.
 At the horizon, where $f=0$, we have $B>0$.
 Outside the horizon, based on the assumption (\ref{conditions}), we have $B'=2r-f^\prime s^2>0$.
 Therefore, $B$ is monotonically increasing outside the horizon, which implies that $B>0$ everywhere outside the horizon.
 Consequently, $A>0$ everywhere outside the horizon.
 For $(P^r)^2\ge 0$, the energy must satisfy:

 We focus on the case of positive energy, which corresponds to the effective potential $V=V_+$.
 The conditions for circular orbits, $\mathcal{V}=\partial_r\mathcal{V}=0$, become:

-Similar to Ref.~\cite{Wei:2022mzv}, $\partial_r V$ depends on $r$, $L$, and $s$, A regular potential function, which is independent of the orbital parameters, cannot be introduced here, as discussed in~\cite{Cunha:2017qtt,Cunha:2020azh}.
+Similar to Ref.~\cite{Wei:2022mzv}, $\partial_r V$ depends on $r$, $L$, and $s$, {}a regular potential function, which is independent of the orbital parameters, cannot be introduced here, as discussed in~\cite{Cunha:2017qtt,Cunha:2020azh}.
 For simplicity, we do not consider the four-dimensional expressions involving $\theta$.
 Instead, following the approach of choosing auxiliary functions in Ref.~\cite{Wei:2021vdx}, we introduce a new function

-where the factor $\frac{1}{\sin\theta}$ is an auxiliary term.
+where the factor $\frac{1}{\sin\theta}$ is an auxiliary term\footnote{The choice of the factor $\frac{1}{\sin\theta}$ is not unique; any function that maintains a universal asymptotic behavior at $\theta=0,\pi$ and preserves the correspondence between zeros of $\phi^a$ and equatorial circular orbits would yield the same topological conclusions.
+For instance, a factor like $1/\sin^2\theta$ or other powers of $\sin\theta$ could also be used, provided the resulting vector field remains well-behaved at the boundaries.}.
 This construction is motivated by the need to define a vector field $\phi^a$ (see below) that is regular on the entire $(r,\theta)$ plane, including the poles $\theta=0,\pi$, and whose zeros correspond to circular orbits on the equatorial plane.
 The factor $1/\sin\theta$ ensures the asymptotic behavior of $\phi^a$ at the boundaries $\theta=0,\pi$ is universal and independent of $L$ and $s$, which is crucial for a consistent topological classification.

 In order to give a global topology, we require that the values of the angular momentum and spin do not change the asymptotic behavior of $\partial_r V_\theta$ at the boundary of the $(r, \theta)$ plane.
 Following the Ref. \cite{Wei:2020rbh}, we deﬁne a vector field $\phi=(\phi^r,\phi^\theta)$